-De Kock, pacers earn Mumbai win over Hyderabad in IPL
+Chennai routs Punjab by 10 wickets, Mumbai beats Hyderabad

+SHARJAH, United Arab Emirates (AP) — Openers Faf du Plessis and Shane Watson plundered unbeaten half centuries as Chennai Super Kings inflicted a crushing 10-wicket defeat on Kings XI Punjab in the Indian Premier League on Sunday.

-SHARJAH, United Arab Emirates (AP) — Quinton de Kock scored his first half century this season in the Indian Premier League before Mumbai Indians’ pacers finished the job by guiding the defending champion to a clinical 34-run win over Sunrisers Hyderabad on Sunday.
+Earlier at Sharjah, Quinton de Kock scored his first half century this season before Mumbai Indians’ pacers finished the job by guiding the defending champion to a clinical 34-run win over Sunrisers Hyderabad.

+Chennai won with 181-0 in 17.4 overs.
+Du Plessis (87 not out off 53 balls) and Watson (83 not out off 53) shared an unbeaten partnership to end Chennai’s three-match losing streak.

+“The kind of start we got in batting, that’s what we needed.
+Hopefully we’ll be able to replicate this in the coming games,” Chennai skipper Mahendra Singh Dhoni said.
+“We needed momentum with the right kind of shots, Watto (Watson) and Faf backed themselves with the shots they’re known for.”

 De Kock hit 67 runs off 39 balls as Mumbai finished on 208-5 after choosing to bat.
 It was the lowest total in four IPL matches at Sharjah Cricket Stadium this season until Hyderabad batted.